 - ITW Nexus sternum strap

 Watch me Salivate.

 Don’t take my measured words for it. you can actually watch me salivate over my next trip in this video which I filmed live after receiving Standard’s full monty:

 Or click here to watch this video on my (most excellent) YouTube channel.

-Nayo Smart Combo Bag – Best Small Travel Backpack With Detachable Briefcase; Most Versatile for Digital Nomads Who Travel With Checked Luggage
+BONUS: Nayo Smart Combo Bag – Best Small Travel Backpack With Detachable Briefcase; Most Versatile for Digital Nomads Who Travel With Checked Luggage